Understanding Contractor Payments and Payroll Tax Exemptions in New South Wales

 Hospitality and Retail

-- Seasonal staff like entertainers, kitchen hands, and casual contractors often qualify under short-term exemptions.
+Seasonal staff such as entertainers, kitchen hands, and casual contractors often qualify under short-term exemptions.

 Healthcare

-- Practices hiring locums, nurses, or temporary contractors need to carefully review if exemptions apply.
+Practitioners hiring locums, nurses, or temporary contractors need to carefully review whether exemptions apply to their specific arrangements.

 Professional Services